mr-bt/manager.README/README.md

 #### Decision-making process

-* Write it down 6 or fewer pages document.
-Less is more!
+I expect you to follow the following process:

-* State the problem, assumptions, constraints and risks.
+* Identify and state the problem, assumptions, constraints and risks.
-* Simplify, simplify simplify.
-Challenge everything.
-* Model the problem.
+* Simplify, simplify and simplify until you're able to model the problem.
 * Define how good/success looks like and how to measure it.
-* What options are available to us today.
+* What options are available to you today.
-* Use data and facts to support the options on the table.
+* Use data and facts to support the options.
 * Define risk mitigations and if possible, a kill-switch.
+* Anticipate the questions of who is impacted or part of the process.
 * Keep yourself in check.
 Don't let your ego/emotions get in the way.

-Make a decision!
+* Make a decision!

+I found that writing a 6 or fewer pages document, less is more, for decisions that have significant impact or must be discussed by the group works well.
+Keeping a decision log is also a tool that helps me understand 'why', 'what' and 'when' I've made a given decision.

 #### Roadblocks and escalation